 Scholarships Awards Convocation

-Cypress College Foundation scholarships are awarded in mid May.
+Cypress College Foundation scholarships are awarded in spring.

 Did you know that last year, more than half of the students who submitted a scholarship application received an award?
 Many students who don’t believe they’re eligible for a scholarship really are.
 Applications are available in early December at the Foundation or Financial Aid office.